pedinistar/Jin-Oppa-Resume-Project/README.md

-# June-Uze-Resume-Project
+# Jin-hyeong-Resume-Project
-A Capstone Project of Resume of June Uze (Imaginary Person).
+A Capstone Project of Resume of Jin hyeong (Imaginary Person).